If you are in the armed forces you may qualify for the Australian Defence Force (ADF) Home Loans scheme

 Government's initiative with Defence Housing loans

 You might be able to qualify for a Defence Housing loan if you are a member of the ADF and have a high rank and salary.
-Defence Housing loans are a great way for ADF personnel a great way to purchase their first home because they are available at a very attractive interest rate.
+Defence Housing loans are a great way for ADF personnel to purchase their first home because they are available at a very attractive interest rate.
 This loan, which was initiated by the government, can be obtained through the Defence Housing credit union.
-The latter signed an agreement with a major lender to be able to offer such a great loan option to ADF personnel.

 Can I get a second mortgage on my Defence Housing loan?

-There are some major banks that are willing to let you take out a second mortgage on your Defence Housing loan and we can guide you in the right direction.
+There are some major banks that are willing to let you take out a second mortgage on your Defence Housing loan.
 You could borrow as much as 95% of the value of your home.
 Send an online enquiry to learn what you need to do to get a second mortgage from one of the major banks.Back to top

 Remember: Your defence force department may have a path to the home loan scheme